 Analyze your audience’s pain points

 Another important aspect of understanding your audience is to know, and we mean really know, their unique needs, preferences, and pain points.
-By doing so, not only does it enable you to craft a high-value product, but it also helps you understand what your audience might be willing to pay to address their pain points.
+Doing so enables you to craft a high-value product and helps you understand what your audience might be willing to pay to address their pain points.

 Once you’ve located what your audience’s pain point is, you’ll want to consider just how badly they want to solve it.
 If it’s only a modest inconvenience or mild existential crisis, they might not be willing to pay that much to address it.
 Alternatively, if it’s causing major stress in their life, it’s likely that they will be more willing to invest in a solution.